Exomoons of Circumbinary Planets: INTRODUCTION

-A planet's Hill radius, within which it could potentially form and maintain Moons, scales linearly with the planet's semi-major axis (see Sect.~\ref{sec:Hillsphere}).
-Therefore, it would be beneficial to search for moons around longer-period planets.
-This is challenging since the most prolific exoplanet discovery technique - transits - is heavily biased towards short-period planets.
-One creative avenue is to look for moons around circumbinary planets (CBPs).
+One creative avenue is to look for moons around circumbinary planets (CBPs), as discussed in \citet{Quarles_2012}.
 These planets are typically found at ``long'' periods, at least relative to the rest of the transiting population (see Fig.~\ref{fig:CBP_demographics}).
 This is due to a combination of observational biases \citep{MartinTriaud2014,MartinTriaud2015} and planet formation restrictions \citep{Paardekooper2012,PierensNelson2013,MartinMazehFab2015,MunozLai2015}.
-Furthermore, a significant fraction of confirmed CBPs orbit within the habitable zone \citep{BHZ1, BHZ2, BHZ3, BHZ4, CBPHZ1}.
+Furthermore, a significant fraction of confirmed CBPs orbit within the habitable zone \citep{BHZ2, BHZ4, CBPHZ1, BHZ3, BHZ1}.
 All of the known CBPs are gas giants ($R_{\rm p}>3R_\oplus$, Fig.~\ref{fig:CBP_demographics}).
-This might be simply an observational bias \citep{Martin2021}, but we are nevertheless motivated to search for exomoons as they may be the best chance for CBP habitability.
+This might be simply an observational bias as lightcurve photometry is more sensitive to large planets at a given orbital distance \citep{Li2016,Martin2021}, but we are nevertheless motivated to search for exomoons as they may be the best chance for CBP habitability given that gas giants are likely unable to host life.

-Most of the known CBPs orbit roughly as close as possible to the binary without being unstable.
-This could pose challenges for the existence of a stable exomoon. \citet{Hamers2018} showed that the known CBPs could host an exomoon, as long as it was on a close to coplanar orbit.
-However, that study did not consider that the planet (and its moon) likely did not form in their current location.
-The leading theory for CBP formation is that they did not form in situ \citep{Paardekooper2012}, but rather formed farther out in the disc before migrating in \citep{PierensNelson2013}.
+A majority of the known CBPs orbit roughly as close as possible to the binary without being unstable \citep{MartinTriaud2014,Quarles_2018, georgakarakos2024}.
+This could pose challenges for the existence of a stable exomoon, as the likelihood of encountering a destabilizing mechanism dramatically increases with binary proximity \citep{martin2022runninggauntletsurvival}. \citet{Hamers2018} showed that the known CBPs could host an exomoon, as long as the moon had an orbital inclination smaller than 40$^\circ$ and was well within the planet's Hill radius.
+However, this study did not consider that the planet (and its moon) likely did not form in their current location.
+The more recently adapted theory for CBP formation is that these planets did not form \textit{in situ} \citep{Quintana_2007, Paardekooper2012}, but rather formed farther out in the disc before migrating in and stopping near a truncated inner circumbinary disc edge \citep{ArtymowiczLubow1994,PierensNelson2013}.
 An exomoon around a CBP would therefore represent a dynamically evolving, close to instability, four-body system.
-A natural question arises: \textit{can circumbinary exomoons survive?}?
+Given these conditions, a natural question arises: \textit{can circumbinary exomoons remain gravitationally bound to their host planet throughout this migration process}?